MatthiasKainer/zsh-lightweight-modes/readme.md

 ## Adding a mode

+Check out [startup.feature](test/features/startup.feature) for a tested example on how to add your own empty module.
+See the other tests for examples on how to add certain configs, and how they behave.

 Open the directory where you installed the plugin, and add a new file into the `configs/` directory, with the extension `config`

 The format is similar to yaml (however it is not - see below), and looks like this: